YasserIbrahem1997/privacy/privacy-polce.md

 ## Cookies

-Where necessary, this [["website" or "app"]] uses cookies to store information about a visitor’s preferences and history in order to better serve the [["visitor" or "user"]] and/or present the [["visitor" or "user"]] with customized content.
+Where necessary, this [["app"]] uses cookies to store information about a visitor’s preferences and history in order to better serve the [["visitor" or "user"]] and/or present the [["visitor" or "user"]] with customized content.

 ## Advertisement and Other Third Parties

 Advertising partners and other third parties may use cookies, scripts and/or web beacons to track [["visitors" or "user"]] activities on this [["website" or "app"]] in order to display advertisements and other useful information.
 Such tracking is done directly by the third parties through their own servers and is subject to their own privacy policies.
-This [["website" or "app"]] has no access or control over these cookies, scripts and/or web beacons that may be used by third parties.
+This [["app"]] has no access or control over these cookies, scripts and/or web beacons that may be used by third parties.
 Learn how to [opt out of Google’s cookie usage](http://www.google.com/privacy_ads.html).

 ## Links to Third Party Websites